vuejs/blog/posts/vue-3-as-the-new-default.md

 ## Version Switch Details

 Here are the details on what we mean by "the new default".
-In addition, please read the [Actionables](#actionables) section to see if you need to make certain changes to avoid breakage.
+In addition, please read the [Potential Required Actions](#potential-required-actions) section to see if you need to make certain changes before the switch to avoid breakage.

 ### npm dist tags

 - `npm install vue` will install Vue 3.

-- The `latest` dist tag of all other official npm packages will point to Vue 3 compatible versions, including `vue-router`, `vuex`, `@vue/test-utils`.
+- The `latest` dist tag of all other official npm packages will point to Vue 3 compatible versions, including `vue-router`, `vuex`, `vue-loader`, and `@vue/test-utils`.

 ### Official docs and sites